What Spanish Dialects Are There? 11 Different Types of Spanish Around the Globe

 Andalusian Spanish also tends to drop many letters, like omitting the final -s from words and the letter d from… pretty much everywhere.

-For a more in-depth look at this dialect, take a look at the guide from Spain Kate.
+For a more in-depth look at this dialect, check out this video about the Andalusian accent.

 This dialect is mostly spoken in the southern region of Spain.
 It is similar to Andalusian Spanish with some minor exceptions.